jbcodeforce/aws-studies/docs/infra/storage.md

 ### S3 Storage classes

-When uploading a document into an existing bucket we can specify the storage class to keep data over time.
+When uploading a document into an existing bucket, we can specify the storage class to keep data over time.
 Different levels are offered with different cost and SLA.

  ![A](./images/storage-class.png)